ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The 'kdc_nonce' parameter, specifying a nonce generated by the KDC.
 This parameter is encoded like the 'kdc_nonce' parameter in the Join Response (see {{gid-post}}).

-* The 'kdc_cred_verify' parameter, specifying a PoP evidence computed by the KDC over the following PoP input: the nonce N_C (encoded as CBOR byte string) concatenated with the nonce N_KDC (encoded as CBOR byte string), where:
+* The 'kdc_cred_verify' parameter, specifying a PoP evidence computed by the KDC over the following PoP input: the nonce N_C (encoded as a CBOR byte string) concatenated with the nonce N_KDC (encoded as a CBOR byte string), where:

    - N_C is the nonce generated by the Client that was specified in the 'cnonce' parameter of the Join Request, and that the KDC stored as 'clientchallenge' value associated with this Client after sending the corresponding Join Response (see {{gid-post}}).
 This nonce is encoded as a CBOR byte string.